History of the Toronto Maple Leafs: Conn Smythe era (1927–1961)

-The Leafs' star forward, Ace Bailey, was nearly killed in 1933 when Boston Bruins defenceman Eddie Shore checked him from behind into the boards at full speed.
+The Leafs' star forward, Ace Bailey, was nearly killed in 1933 when Bruins defenceman Eddie Shore checked him from behind into the boards at full speed.
 Maple Leafs defenceman Red Horner was able to knock Shore out with a punch, but it was too late for Bailey, who was by now writhing on the ice, had his career ended.
-Undeterred, the Leafs would reach the finals five more times in the next seven years, but would not win, bowing out to the now-defunct Maroons, the Detroit Red Wings in 1936, the Chicago Black Hawks in 1938, Boston in 1939, and the hated Rangers in 1940.
-After the 1940 loss, Smythe talked the moribund Canadiens into hiring Irvin as coach.
-Irvin was replaced in Toronto by former Leafs captain Hap Day.
+Undeterred, the Leafs would reach the finals five more times in the next seven years but would not win, bowing out to the now-defunct Maroons in 1935, the Detroit Red Wings in 1936, the Black Hawks in 1938, the Bruins in 1939, and the Rangers in 1940.
+After the 1940 loss, Smythe talked the moribund Canadiens into hiring Irvin as coach; Irvin was replaced in Toronto by former Leafs captain Hap Day.

-Toronto looked sure to suffer a similar fate in 1942, down three games to none in a best-of-seven final in 1942 against Detroit.
-However, fourth-line forward Don Metz would galvanize the team, coming from nowhere to score a hat-trick in game four and the game-winning goal in game five, with the Leafs winning both times.
+Toronto looked sure to suffer a similar fate in 1942, down three games to none in a best-of-seven Finals in 1942 against Detroit.
+However, fourth-line forward Don Metz would galvanize the team, coming from nowhere to score a hat trick in Game 4 and the game-winning goal in Game 5, with the Leafs winning both times.
 Captain Syl Apps had won the Lady Byng Memorial Trophy that season, not taking one penalty and finishing his ten-season career with an average of 5 minutes, 36 seconds in penalties a season.
-Goalie Turk Broda would shut out the Wings in game six, and Sweeney Schriner would score two goals in the third period to win the seventh game 3–1 and the stanley cup.
-No other team has repeated a comeback like this in a stanley cup final since.
+Goalie Turk Broda would shut out the Red Wings in Game 6, and Sweeney Schriner scored two goals in the third period to win the seventh game 3–1 and the Stanley Cup.
+As of 2024, the Leafs are the only team to come back from trailing three games to none in the Stanley Cup Finals.

 Apps told writer Trent Frayne in 1949, "If you want me to be pinned down to my [biggest night in hockey but also my] biggest second, I'd say it was the last tick of the clock that sounded the final bell.
 It's something I shall never forget at all."
 It was the first time a major pro sports team came back from behind 3–0 to win a best-of-seven championship series.

 Three years later, with their heroes from 1942 dwindling (due to either age, health, or the war), the Leafs turned to lesser-known players like rookie goalie Frank McCool and defenceman Babe Pratt.
 They would upset the Red Wings in the 1945 finals.
 In the 1946-47 NHL season, Maple Leaf Gardens was the first arena in the NHL to have Plexiglas inserted in the end zones of the rink.